ntop/PF_RING/doc/nbroker/cli.rst

 CLI Tool
 ========

-The "nbroker-cli" CLI tool can be used to setup a communication with the nbroker daemon through a ZMQ socket and use the textual API to control it.
+The nbroker-cli CLI tool can be used to setup a communication over ZMQ with the nbroker daemon in order to control it.
+Running nbroker-cli you get a prompt where you can issue commands in text format with autocompletion.

 .. code-block:: console